lulav/LRS_Documentation/docs_tutorials/index.md

 :::

 and choose `simulation_cannon_analytic` from the menu, the simulation will run 10 times (sequentially if working offline), and each time the cannon will have a different initial angle.
-By looking at the results, we can hopefully come to the conclusion that 45 degrees is the optimal angle.
+By looking at the [results](#data-analysis-online-only), we can hopefully come to the conclusion that 45 degrees is the optimal angle.

-More options for configuring your simulation are [discussed](#configuring-a-simulation-1) in the next section.
-For user defined functions and further details about configuring CITROS simulations in general, refer to the [CLI Documentation](https://citros.io/doc/docs_cli).

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

-### Data analysis (online only)
+### Data Analysis (Online Only)

-After you run a batch run on CITROS, your data is being stored on CITROS's servers and you can accedd the data using python [citros data analysis package](https://pypi.org/project/citros-data-analysis/).
+After you've run a batch run on CITROS, your data is stored on CITROS's servers and you can access the data using python [citros data analysis package](https://pypi.org/project/citros-data-analysis/).

-The most convinient way to access the data if from [notebook](https://citros.io/cannon/blob/main/notebooks/data_analysis.ipynb) after you successfully synced you project to you account, or you can run it from your machine using VSC or jupyter from `[project]/.citros/notebooks/data_analysis.ipynb `
+The most convenient way to access the data is from a [notebook](https://citros.io/cannon/blob/main/notebooks/data_analysis.ipynb) after you've successfully synced your project to your account.
+Alternatively you can run it from your machine using VSC or jupyter from `[project]/.citros/notebooks/data_analysis.ipynb `

 here is a sample from the provided [notebook](https://citros.io/cannon/blob/main/notebooks/data_analysis.ipynb):
 ```python